Skrylar/ImpromptuModular/README.md

 * [Semi-Modular Synth 16](#sms-16): Internally pre-patched all in one synthesizer for quickly getting sounds and learning the basics of modular synthesis.

-* [WriteSeq32/64](#write-seq): 3-channel 32-step / 4-channel 64-step sequencers with CV inputs for easy sequence programming.
+* [WriteSeq32/64](#write-seq): Multi-channel 32/64-step sequencers with CV inputs for easy sequence programming.

 Details about each module are given below.
 Feedback and bug reports (and [donations!](https://www.paypal.me/marcboule)) are always appreciated!